linux-system-roles/ha_cluster/README.md

 #### Nodes' names and addresses

-Nodes' names and addresses can be configured in inventory.
+Nodes' names and addresses can be configured in `ha_cluster` variable, for example in inventory.
 This is optional.
-Addresses configured in [`ha_cluster_node_options`](#ha_cluster_node_options) override those configured in inventory.
+Addresses configured in [`ha_cluster_node_options`](#ha_cluster_node_options) override those configured in `ha_cluster`.
 If no names or addresses are configured, play's targets will be used.

 Example inventory with targets `node1` and `node2`: